icytin/GameNight/README.md

 This project is based on the beautiful MEAN.
 Se guide below.

 A small application made to handle game nights.
 Add games with specific score types, participants and randomize the teams.
 After that teams may register their highscores for each game.
-When tha game night is finished a result view is presented.
+When the game night is finished a result view is presented.

 Get started by step inside your project folder and just follow the steps below:
 * npm install -g bower